kaiwood/pnut-ruby/README.md

 pnut.request("/posts/streams/global")
 ```

-For POST, DELETE, etc. request, the method signature provides the following:
+For POST, DELETE, etc. request, the method signature provides the following, with the data parameter defaulting to JSON:

 ```ruby
 pnut.request(